fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/pure-flashblade.md

 Direct Access dynamically creates filesystems on FlashBlade that are managed by Portworx on demand, while proxy volumes are created by users and then used by Portworx as required.

-The following existing Portworx parameters used for proxy filesystems don't apply to Pure Direct Access filesystems:
+The following existing Portworx parameters don't apply to Pure Direct Access filesystems:

   * shared
   * sharedv4